konturio/geocint-runner/DOCUMENTATION.md

 # these makefiles stored in geocint-runner and geocint-openstreetmap repositories
 # runner_make contains basic set of targets for creation project folder structure
-# osm_make contains contain set of targets for osm data processing
+# osm_make contains set of targets for osm data processing
 include runner_make osm_make

+## ------------- CONTROL BLOCK -------------------------

+# replace your_final_target placeholder with the names of final target, that you will use to run pipeline
+# you can also add here the names of targets that should not be rebuilt automatically, but only when conditions are met or at your request
-all: dev ## [FINAL] Meta-target on top of all other targets, or targets on parking.
+all: your_final_target ## [FINAL] Meta-target on top of all other targets, or targets on parking.

+# by default the clean target is set to serve an update of the OpenStreetMap planet dump during every run
 clean: ## [FINAL] Cleans the worktree for next nightly run.
 Does not clean non-repeating targets.
 	if [ -f data/planet-is-broken ]; then rm -rf data/planet-latest.osm.pbf ; fi
 	rm -rf data/planet-is-broken
 	profile_make_clean data/planet-latest-updated.osm.pbf

 ```

 1. Create a new user with sudo permissions or use existing (the default user is "gis").
 Keep in mind that the best practice is to use this username for creating a Postgres role and database.
 Path ~/ is equivalent to /home/your_user/.
 This folder is a working directory for the geocint pipeline.